oracle-livelabs/analytics-ai/generative-ai-agent-23ai/adb/adb.md

 Estimated Time: 30 minutes

-### About OCI Digital Assistant
+### About Oracle ADB 23ai

-Oracle Digital Assistant (ODA) is a platform that allows you to create and deploy digital assistants for your users.
-Digital assistants are virtual devices that help users accomplish tasks through natural language conversations, without having to seek out and wade through various apps and web sites.
-Each digital assistant contains a collection of specialized skills.
-When a user engages with the digital assistant, the digital assistant evaluates the user input and routes the conversation to and from the appropriate skills.
+Oracle Database 23ai is the next long-term support release of Oracle Database.
+It includes over 300 new features with a focus on artificial intelligence (AI) and developer productivity.
+Oracle AI Vector Search is designed for Artificial Intelligence (AI) workloads and allows you to query data based on semantics, rather than keywords.
+This feature provides a built-in VECTOR data type that enables vector similarity searches within the database.
+With a built-in VECTOR data type, you can run run AI-powered vector similarity searches within the database instead of having to move business data to a separate vector database.

 ### Objectives

 In this lab, you will:

-* Provision an ODA instance
+* Provision an Oracle ADB 23ai
-* Import and configure a skill to use GenAI Agents
-* Create a Channel to connect the skill to a frontend
+* Create DB Tools Connection

 ### Prerequisites

 This lab assumes you have:

 * All previous labs successfully completed
-* Must have an Administrator Account or Permissions to manage several OCI Services: Digital Assistant
+* Must have an Administrator Account or Permissions to manage several OCI Services: Oracle Databases, Networking, Policies.

 ## Task 1: Dynamic Group and Policy Definition